evildmp/conference-handbook/handbook/policies/code-of-conduct.rst

 Code of Conduct
 ===============

-A formal code of conduct, a policy setting out expected standards of behaviour, is de rigeuer for Python and Django events, and a formal requirement for events that are funded by the Python or Django Software Foundations.
+A formal code of conduct, a policy setting out expected standards of behaviour, is de rigeur for Python and Django events, and a formal requirement for events that are funded by the Python or Django Software Foundations.